 - HEALTH EDUCATION: Free education and counseling by a specialist are offered.

-- FREE CONDOMS: Condoms are provided free of charge to all patients.
+- FREE CONDOMS: Male and female Condoms are provided free of charge to all patients.
 People may also walk into the clinic and request condoms from the security guard or the registration desk at no cost.

 Sexually Transmitted Diseases